openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 </colorchooser>
 ```

-Please note: You have to add the colorchooser plugin in the meta>plugins section of you config

 ## Known problems

-Not all of the PHP-based functions in the CometVisu client have been tested so far.
-The untested features are:

-*   Automatic configuration upgrade, when the library version has changed
+Plugins that use custom PHP code, do not work when you use this binding to serve the CometVisu, currently these are:

+* Direct influxdb support in diagrams
-*   calendarlist plugin
+* TR064 plugin (use openHABs TR064 binding instead)
 * upnpcontroller plugin

 The sitemap support can only be used as a starting point for own customizations, e.g. you open an automatic generated config and store it in by CometVisu by using the editor.
 Then you start to customize it to your own needs.
 New items must by added by hand from the moment you stored and changed the generated config.